WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 3615 Code Pere Noel (AKA "Game Over", "Hide and Freak") (France, 1990)

-Wanting revenge, he hitched a ride on a toy truck headed to Thomas' home and, after a quick killing spree bumping off the driver, a cook and a gardener, he sneaks down a chimney and landed in front of a hiding Thomas, giving the child a sense wonder and delight...
+Wanting revenge, he hitched a ride on a toy truck headed to Thomas' home and, after a quick killing spree bumping off the driver, a cook and a gardener, he sneaks down a chimney and lands in front of a hiding Thomas, giving the child a sense wonder and delight...

-...until "Santa" stabbed his dog on the throat with a cake knife.
+...until "Santa" stabs his dog on the throat with a cake knife.
 God, I hope that's not a real dog cuz it was graphic!
 Now alarmed, Thomas wakes up his grandfather and must spend an entire night in a fight for survival against a dangerous murderer, hellbent on revenge.

 Heart-warming and yet terrifyingly intense, Pere Noel is a title that deserves to be known out there if it wasn't for the risk of being compared to Home Alone.
 To be fair, Pere Noel came out first (released in 1989 for the Laon Film Festival of Youth and Children's Films, then nationwide in 1990) and it is a wonder whether Home Alone's writer John Hughes had taken a few influences from this film.
 Nonetheless, this French thriller is visually stunning and well-developed enough to make a personal impact, though I do have a few gripes on some slow scenes in the middle, a minor flaw compared to its respectable final result.
 (Plus it has Bonnie Tyler singing a soundtrack for the film!
 As a fan of 80s music, how is that not cool for me?!)